Current Version: 4.4

 For those who prefer a simpler means of programming their dataloggers, PC400 includes Short Cut for Windows (SCWin).
 SCWin can generate a program for any of our dataloggers and supports all of our popular sensors, as well as user-created custom sensor files (using an existing sensor file as the starting point).
 Short Cut can also be used for the ET107, ET106, and MetData1 Weather Stations.

-View provides tabular data displays and line-graphs of an unlimited number of elements from a data file.
+View Pro allows data from a data file to be viewed in a numeric format, or in one of several graphical formats, including a line graph, X/Y plot, histogram, rainflow histogram, or FFT.
+Multiple data files can be opened at once, allowing side-by-side comparison of the data.
 The graphs can be saved in a variety of formats.
 The left and right y-axes of the graphs can be configured independently.

 DevConfig allows you to send new operating systems to dataloggers and other devices with flash memory, configure various PakBus® settings in dataloggers, and edit settings for communication peripherals such as the NL240 and RF401A.